retro16/acsi2stm/doc/firmware.md

 ### acsi2stm-XXXX-pio.ino.bin

 Variant that does not use DMA transfers at all.
-This only supports GemDrive and it cannot autoboot, so you need to load the driver `GEMDRPIO.TOS` manually.
+This only supports GemDrive and it cannot autoboot, so you need to load the driver `GEMDRPIO.PRG` manually.

 This firmware does not use the DMA chip of the ST, so it will work even with a defective chip.